Are you troubled by heavy or erratic menstrual period?

 Further reading: how can I reduce or stop the heavy bleeding?

-The methods used for induction of labour are:
+The methods available for ovulation induction are:

 Family planning is basically a strategy to influence the number of children one wishes to have and when.
 Although it is often not a precise method, it allows people to choose and to manage their family size and structure, and this is often a very personal choice influenced by one’s background, faith and society.
 There are many different methods to choose from and basically can be categorised into 5 groups: natural methods, barrier methods, contraceptive pills, non-pill alternatives, and sterilisation.